fairsilas/South-China-Sea-Game/Outline.md

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/91ea0d53-35b1-48d3-93a4-ef7a0a0edfad)

 ### Character Creation
 - In "Junks & Riches," you assume the role of a struggling fisherman, sailor, or peddler, each of whom faces unique challenges in the 18th century South China Sea.
-This screen will provide a small historical description of each coastal proffession.
+This screen will provide a small historical description of each coastal profession.

 - Fishermen, often born into impoverished coastal communities, found themselves grappling with dwindling fish stocks and increased competition for resources.
 The oppressive Qing government imposed heavy taxes and regulations on their trade, pushing many into poverty.
 Faced with few alternatives, some fishermen turned to piracy as a desperate bid for survival and a means to escape the shackles of poverty.